bxz5089/Email-Regex-Tutorial/gist-template.md

 ## Summary

-The regex I will be describing is matching an email: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` For this tutorial I will be explaining how to understand a Regular Expression
+The regex I will be describing is matching an email: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/` For this tutorial I will be explaining how to understand a Regular Expression for matching an email.

-and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.

 ## Table of Contents